Table of Contents

 This is the stage where a jeweler realizes that the journey ahead will indeed be a long and rocky road.

-Excited with their new photography equipment, jewelers go back to their workbench only to find that they are spending countless hours on configuring their camera settings and positioning their lighting equipment and jewelry in a way to produce a passable result.
+Excited by their new photography equipment, jewelers go back to their workbench only to find that they are spending countless hours configuring their camera settings and positioning their lighting equipment and jewelry in a way to produce a passable result.

 At this point, there are two options left for jewelers.
 They either: